14

 Because of this, you need different email software for your cold outreach.
 In fact, many email service providers (ESPs) and CRMs that companies use for email marketing don’t allow cold emailing on their platforms—that includes Customer.io, Mailchimp, and HubSpot.

 Instead, you’ll need specialized outreach software that can support Gmail or any other email client you plan on sending your cold emails from.
-Some well-known options include:
+Some options include:

 There are also tools for looking up your prospects’ contact info, like Clearbit and Hunter.
 Using these, you can easily find email addresses through LinkedIn and other sources.